Ise Grand Shrine (Ise Jingu) Complete Visitor Guide 2026

 Frequently Asked Questions

-Q1: How long does a visit take?
+Q: How long does a visit take?

-Q4: Is it wheelchair accessible?
+Q: Is Ise Jingu wheelchair accessible?

 Find Your New Beginning at Ise Grand Shrine